andreamiele/andreamiele/README.md

 - 👋 Hi, I’m @andreamiele

-- 👀 I’m interested in Maths, AI and Photography.
+- 👀 I’m interested in discrete diffusion/flow matching models, RL and Photography.
 I'm currently pursuing a Master in Computer Science at EPFL and striving to do **Research in Artificial Intelligence**!
-- ✨ I also love competitive programming!
-- 📖 You can have a look at [my website](https://andreamiele.fr/) and [my blog](https://andreamiele.github.io/blog/)!
+- 📖 You can have a look at [my website](https://andreamiele.fr/)!
 - 📚 I'm trying to publish some ressources online when I can write!
 I strive to make my pedagogical resources available to everyone.
 Unless otherwise stated, they are free to reuse under a Creative Commons BY-NC-SA license for text and MIT for source code.
 Most of them are open-sourced on GitHub.
-Have a look [here](https://andreamiele.fr/resources.html)!

 - 💞️ I’m looking to collaborate on projets!
 Don't hesitate to contact me!
 - 📫 How to reach me :